hammar/hammar.github.io/index.md

 <img src="{{site.url}}/images/karl.jpg" alt="Karl Hammar" itemprop="image" style="float:left; margin-right: 1em;" />

+I am a technical PM at Microsoft where I work in industry solutions.

-I am a computer scientist and software developer.
-Research-wise I work with knowledge representation and ontologies for the Semantic Web; specifically, I focus on methods and tools supporting ontology engineering in real-world scenarios, ranging from building automation to veterinary syndromic surveillance.
+Previously I was a computer scientist and department head at [Jönköping University](https://ju.se), Sweden.
+My research focused on methods and tools supporting ontology engineering in scenarios ranging from building automation to veterinary syndromic surveillance.
+I obtained my PhD from [Linköping University](https://liu.se).

-Karlhammar.com is my personal web page, which I update occasionally but not overly frequently.
-It holds various things that I am involved in that may also be of interest to others.
+Most of my recent work research and development work has targeted the Smart Buildings domain, where I've been fortunate enough to make some impact as co-founder of the [RealEstateCore project](https://dev.realestatecore.io).
 </div>